quauab/TextFileWriter/README.md

 </ol>

 <h2>Motivation</h2>
-I needed a library that would allow me to write a report or anything else to a text file as needed.
+Inspired by work done in previous programs that needed ability to overwrite or append to a text file.